Honeta/Honeta/README.md

 ### Hi there 👋

-I am Honeta, an undergraduate student majoring in Computer Science and Technology at Huazhong University of Science and Technology.
+I am Honeta, an undergraduate student majoring in Computer Science at Huazhong University of Science and Technology.
 My site is https://honeta.site/.

 - 🔭 I am currently an intern in RisingWave Labs.
 - 🌱 I'm learning High Performance Computing and Algorithm.